aer0ss/aerofs/docs/conf_properties.md

 be sensitive information stored in this file such as service credentials, AeroFS clients should not be able to access this file.

+    web.track_appliance_setup=true

+Whether to track the progress of AeroFS Appliance setup.

     last_smtp_verification_email=

 Internal use only.
 This property remembers the last email address the user used to send SMTP